iMillJoe/Calc7.2.1/README.md

 =========

-This open source project is an attempt to put the buttons I use most on my trusty TI-86 to work on my iPhone with a similar syntax, there are some bugs, but you can generally count on the calculator working, and pointing out syntax errors.
+This open source project is an attempt to put the buttons I use most on my trusty TI-86 to work on my iPhone with a similar syntax but you can generally count on the calculator working, and pointing out syntax errors.

+The Calcualtor tab seems to work great!

-The triangle tab has issues with drawing parts triangles of certain proportions out of view and I don’t know how to fix that, but your input is welcome.
+The triangle tab has issues with drawing parts triangles of certain triangles out of view and I don’t know how to fix that, but your input is welcome.

+The Circumcircle Calculator seems to work well

 Please, have fun with what I have provided.